-3.12 The extant planning permission allows redevelopment of the South Side site.
-This planning permission has been implemented through the start of the works for Phase One South Side site works.
+3.12 The extant planning permission allows redevelopment of the North Side site and Phase One of the South Side.
+This planning permission has been implemented through the Phase One South Side site works.

-3.13 A revised planning application for Phases Two and Three of the South Side site is currently under consideration by WHDC.
-Where possible both the development allowed under the extant planning permission and the revised application for Phases Two and Three of the South Side site are considered as committed developments with regards to cumulative effects.

-3.14 Consideration has also been given to the effects arising from the interaction of impacts on different environmental topic areas arising from the Proposed Development.
+- 3.13 A revised planning application for the North Side site is currently under consideration by WHDC.
+Both the development allowed under the extant planning permission and the revised application for the North Side site are considered as committed developments with regards to cumulative effects. - 3.14 Consideration has also been given to the effects arising from the interaction of impacts on different environmental topic areas arising from the Proposed Development.
 Where relevant, the interactions are discussed within the Technical Chapters.